ntop/ntopng/doc/src/cli_options.rst

    As mentioned above, a configuration file can be used in order to start ntopng.
 All the command line options can be reported in the configuration file, one per line.
 Options must be separated from their values using a :code:`=` sign.
 Comment lines starting with a :code:`#` sign are allowed as well.

 .. warning::
    Unlike its predecessor, ntopng is not itself a Netflow collector.
 It can act as Netflow collector combined with nProbe.
-To perform this connection start nProbe with the :code:`--zmq` parameter and point ntopng interface parameter to the nProbe zmq endpoint.
+To perform this connection start nProbe with the :code:`--zmq` parameter and point ntopng interface parameter to the nProbe ZMQ endpoint.
 Using this configuration give the admin the possibility to use ntopng as collector GUI to display data either from nProbe captured traffic and Netflow enabled devices as displayed in the following picture.

    .. figure:: img/cli_options_ntopng_with_nprobe_architecture.png